 - An immediate download of my wildly popular “DIY Degree Guide”, which contains my intense research and personal discovery on how to earn a test-out degree

-- A personal email from me to schedule our kick-off phone call where you and I will discuss your college goals
+- An email from me to schedule our kick-off phone call where you and I will discuss your college goals.

-- A customized, point-by-point roadmap for testing out of your desired major, complete with exact costs, specific tests to take, and my reasoning for selecting these tests for you
+- A customized, point-by-point roadmap for testing out of your desired major, complete with exact costs and the specific tests to take (and test out of)!.

 - “Fill out the FAFSA to maximize financial aid eligibility!”